Siecje/randomid/README.md

 Random ID
 ---

-Inspired by [Antirez's blog post], I figured I'd try to learn some Rust by implementing his strategy for creating unique IDs.
+Inspired by [Antirez's blog post](http://antirez.com/news/99), I figured I'd try to learn some Rust by implementing his strategy for creating unique IDs.

 The logic is simple.
 On initialization, you: